ExpediaGroup/graphql-component/README.md

 ### Activating fixtures

-To intercept resolvers with mock fixtures execute your app with `GRAPHQL_DEBUG=1` enabled.
+To intercept resolvers with mock fixtures execute this app with `GRAPHQL_DEBUG=1` enabled.

 In this example it must be done since no actual resolvers is implemented.